UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_09.md

 the transformed data looks like.

-Now we can compare our training score with scaled and unscaled data and see a noticeable difference between the two\!
+Now we can compare our training score with scaled and unscaled data and see a noticeable difference between the two!

-Any negative values represent values that are lower than the calculated feature mean and anything positive and greater than 0 will are values greater than the original column mean.
+Any negative values represent values that are lower than the calculated feature mean and anything positive and greater than 0 are values greater than the original column mean.

 ---